tsugg/Sticky-Notes/README.md

 Here is my attempt at the AFS Challenge #24

 I tried to make it as easy as possible for anyone to reproduce my expirement, so I've decided to use Google Colab.
 I was having issues with cudnn versions when I tried to run the code on multiple devices on Jupyter Notebook.
+If you have had this issue in the past, please let me know.

 I took about 20 images of different colored sticky notes on a white wall.
 Each image had anywhere between 5 and 15 sticky notes.